raphamorim/ranza/docs/help.md

 Usage: ranza <command>

 Description:
 More info: https://github.com/raphamorim/ranza

 Commands:
- ranza <path>                update package.json dependecies ranza <path> install		 update package.json and install dependecies
+ ranza <path>                status about all dependencies from project ranza <path> install        install all dependencies ranza <path> watch          watch and report dependencies status ranza <path> clean          clean all not used dependencies ranza <path> serve          build app and update dependencies as added

 Options:
  -a, --all             output saved commands